Zolwiastyl/ts-projector/README.md

 ```

 Then you will get all variables from your directory, then will get all variables from directory above and until you reach you `$HOME` directory.

+### Flags

+There are two flags available while running this program:

+- `--pwd -p` - you can specify from which directory you want to start searching for variables
+- `--config -c` - you can specify from which file you want to read variables - it defaults to `.projector.json` in your `$HOME` directory